DonMVB/aws/AWS_Security_SCS_C01.md

   - Ex.
 Effect: Deny, { Action"cloudtrail:StopLogging", "Resource":"*" } will prevent someone from turning off logging (JSON isn't perfect ...)

   # Amazon Key Management Service (KMS) (Added 10/1/2020)
+  - NOTE: KMS is huge for the exam: Must know inside / outside / all around.
   - Multi tennant Managed service that makes it easy to create/control encryption keys.
 To separate, Uses HSM's.
+Integrated with many services.
   - Users can protect thier data by being issued keys.
-  - KMS is region based!
+KMS is region based!
+Group: AdministratorAccessPermission.
+A backing key is a prior use key, kept to decrypt older data.
+  - Customer Master Key (CMK)
+    - AWS Customer Master Key and the Customer managed customer master key.
+    - Attributes - Alias, create date, description, key state, key material.
+    - Key material can be AWS or customer provided.
+    - You can *never* export a KSM key from KMS.
+    - Each service has its own managed key.
+These are mapped on a per region basis.
-  - Group: AdministratorAccessPermission
+  - Imported Keys:
+    - Customers can provide key material to build customer managed keys.
+Can import a symmetric 256 bit key and use ot.
+    - Imporiting your own key material - might do this to affirm entroyp (randomness); to delete without the 7-30d wait (imediate).
+Also to be resiliant to AWS failure by escrowing keys outside of AWS.
+    - Avail / Durability is different.
+No automatic rotation with customer managed keys.
   - S3:
     - We can see encryption in use on KMS.
 Won't work with anonymous access.
     - From within the AWS console, auth'd users can open files b/c users have access to the key.
     - Users can also download.
-  - IAM - how can you make access more secure?
+  - IAM: How can you make access more secure?
     - Can grant access to keys, like we can grant admin access to a given key.
     - Can grant "key user" access.
     - Changing a group (like full access to SystemAdministrator) assigns a subset of access.
 For KMS, there are common usage capabilities.